obedmr/distributed_systems/src/homework2/README.md

   a prompt as follows:
    [<user_name>] >
-- The communication between is 1to1, a user cannot send 2 messages at the same time, he/she needs to wait the other to respond.
+- The communication between is 1to1, a user cannot send 2 messages or more messages in a row, he/she needs to wait the other to respond.
 (More than 1 messages in a row is a WIP feature)